 Our Patient Care Technician program is approved for national certification testing.

-Upon successful completion of the Patient Care Technician training program the graduate will have the option (for an additional fee) to apply and test for the American Certification Agency (ACA) National Exam.
+Upon successful completion of the Patient Care Technician training program the graduate will have the option (for an additional fee) to apply and test for the National Health Career Association (NHA) Exam.
 The national exam is administered on-site at Fast Track Health Care Education.
 A high school diploma or GED equivalent are required to take the national exam.

 Upon successful completion you will have the option to register for the